Textualize/textual/docs/guide/styles.md

 ## Styles object

 Every Textual widget class provides a `styles` object which contains a number of attributes.
-These attributes tell Textual how the widget should be displayed, and how it should be positioned on the screen relative to other widgets.
-You can set any of these styles in your code and Textual will update the screen accordingly.
+These attributes tell Textual how the widget should be displayed.
+Setting any of these attributes will update the screen accordingly.

 !!! note

     These docs use the term *screen* to describe the contents of the terminal, which will typically be a window on your desktop.

-Let's look at a simple example which sets the styles on `screen` (a special widget that represents the screen).
+Let's look at a simple example which sets styles on `screen` (a special widget that represents the screen).

 ```python title="screen.py" hl_lines="6-7"
 --8<-- "docs/examples/guide/styles/screen.py"